Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces: Introduction

-We study the computational complexity of symmetric assembly puzzles in their general form.
-We define a \emph{symmetric assembly puzzle} or SAP to be a set of $k$ simple polygons $\puz = \{P_1,P_2,\ldots,P_k\}$, with $n=|P_1|+\cdots+|P_k|$ the total number of vertices in all pieces.
-By \emph{simple polygon} we mean a closed subset of $\mathbb{R}^2$ homeomorphic to a disk bounded by a closed path of straight line segments where nonadjacent edges and vertices do not intersect.
-A \emph{symmetric assembly} $f: \puz\rightarrow \mathbb{R}^2$ of a SAP $\puz$ is a planar isometric embedding of the pieces so that their mapped interiors are disjoint and their mapped union forms a simple polygon that is line symmetric.
+We study the computational complexity of this general form of symmetric assembly puzzle.
+Precisely, we define a \emph{symmetric assembly puzzle}, or SAP, to be a set of $k$ disjoint simple polygons $\puz = \{P_1,P_2,\ldots,P_k\}$, with $n=|P_1|+\cdots+|P_k|$ the total number of vertices in all pieces.
+By \emph{simple polygon} we mean a closed subset of $\mathbb{R}^2$ homeomorphic to a disk bounded by a closed path of a finite number of straight line segments where nonadjacent edges and vertices do not intersect.
+A \emph{symmetric assembly} $f: \{ p \in P \mid P \in \puz \} \rightarrow \mathbb{R}^2$, of a SAP $\puz$ is a planar isometric embedding of the pieces ($\{ f(p) \mid p \in P \}$ for each $P \in \puz$ is a rigid transformation of $P$), such that their mapped interiors are disjoint and their mapped union forms a simple polygon that is line symmetric.
+We abuse notation slightly by using $f(P)$ to denote $\{ f(p) \mid p \in P \}$ and $f(\puz)$ to denote $\{ f(p) \mid p \in P,~ P \in \puz \}$.
+We refer to SAP (symmetric assembly puzzles) as the problem of deciding whether an instance $\puz$ has a symmetric assembly $f$, and we study the computational complexity of SAP.
 We allow pieces to flip over (reflect), but other variants of the puzzle may disallow this.
 Given that humans have difficulty solving SAPs with even a few low-complexity pieces, we consider two different generalizations: bounded piece complexity ($|P_i| = O(1)$) and bounded piece number ($k = O(1)$).
 In the former case, we prove strong NP-completeness, while in the latter case, we solve the problem in polynomial time (the exponent is linear in~$k$).